Arctic frame – Svalbard polar bears through a lens

 - 2017 was the second-hottest year on record, according to Nasa data, and the hottest year without the short-term warming influence of an El Niño event.
 (Source The Guardian)

 - Unless we manage to cut down global carbon pollution, temperatures will continue to rise and climate change consequences will become more severe.
 The year 2017 could be just a taste of what’s about to come.

 - NASA reports: Carbon dioxide levels in the air are at their highest in 650,000 years • The Arctic yearly minimum of sea ice is decreasing by 13.2 percent per decade. • Glaciers are melting at a rate of 286 gigatonnes per year. • The sea level is rising 3.4 millimeters per year. • All these are accelerating at rates that are difficult to predict.
 One reason is that ice and snow reflect heat from the sun back into the atmosphere.
 Dark, open water and land free of snow, on the other hand, absorb the heat, further accelerating the warming.
 A gloomy message…

 Summing it up, the more it melts, the faster it melts…

 - More about Melissa Schaefer and Fredrik Granath and their work in the Arctic at www.hubbaproductions.com

 - More polar bear and cold weather stories at the photographer’s blog www.themotherbear.com

 - Their friends Paul Nicklen and Cristina Mittermeier, founders of SeaLegacy, website www.sealegacy.org.
 On a mission to create healthy and abundant oceans.

 - A lot on climate change on the NASA website Global Climate Change

-- Polar bears, their habitat, behaviour, life cycle, climate changes and much more on the website Polar Bears International
+- Polar bears, their habitat, behavior, life cycle, climate change, and much more on the website Polar Bears International

 - Last but not least, the famous Hurtigruten travel option to Svalbard www.hurtigruten.com/destinations/svalbard/